grantwinney/hide-comments-everywhere/README.md

 Fed up with the vitriol left in comments, many sites are dumping their comment systems completely.
 It's just too costly to monitor them, so they tend to devolve into a cess pool.
 Personally, I just want the content most of the time. _YouTube anyone?_

 To help with my own sanity _(and maybe yours?),_ I wrote an extension that hides many comment systems - identifying them is somewhat predictable.
-It's available for [Chrome](https://chrome.google.com/webstore/detail/hide-comments/bmhkdngdngchlneelllmdennfpmepbnc) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/hide-comments-everywhere/).
-And if you're interested, I wrote about [what I learned](https://grantwinney.com/a-new-chrome-extension-for-hiding-comments/) too.
+It's available for [Chrome](https://chrome.google.com/webstore/detail/hide-comments/bmhkdngdngchlneelllmdennfpmepbnc) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/hide-comments-everywhere/), or [you can read more about it here](https://grantwinney.com/hide-comments-everywhere/) too.

 ## What does this hide?